Here are some sewing tips for working with fuzzy fabric. Learn how to sew fur, fleece, sherpa and other fabrics with a nap.

 The second method is to cut the seam allowances off and then butt the edges of the fabric together and sew so that one side of the zig zag stitch lands on one piece of fabric and the other side lands on the other piece.
 This is also called a hinge seam.
 A hinge seam is flatter than sewing with the fur right sides together.
 After sewing fur together this way you’ll want to take a pin on the right side of the fabric and gently pull the pile hairs from the stitching.
 This type of seam is shown on the right below.

-Both types of seams can also benefit from using a comb and running it through the pile on the right side over the seam.
+Both types of seams can also benefit from running a comb through the pile on the right side.

 Finally, you probably want to line your faux fur garment.
 It’s incredibly difficult to hem faux fur without a lining and have it look good, even if you hand stitch.
 No matter which seam construction method you choose, fake fur seams can be itchy.
 And the pile fuzz can continue to shed and end up on your undergarments if the clothing isn’t lined.